 Next Steps

-Related reading: see our posts on disability benefits, work and scoliosis, and long-term adult outcomes.
+Related reading: see our posts on appealing benefit decisions,living with scoliosis, and long-term adult outcomes.

 Written by